plewand/scala-cosmos/README.md

 ## Scala Cosmos

-An example project to show multiple Scala 3 features in a simple web application.
+An example project to show multiple Scala 3 (Dotty) features in a simple web application.

 This project was created to try Scala 3 in a working program, find possible use cases and meet problems that may appear while creating a "real" web application.

+If you have any comments or ideas related to the project please add them to GitHub [Discussions](https://github.com/plewand/scala-cosmos/discussions) of the project - Dotty is a new thing so every input can help in learning it.

 ### Structure